 Born in 1851, William Hesketh Lever made his fortune through the manufacture and marketing of soap and cleaning products.
-In the space of only a few years his company Lever Brothers grew to become a household name, and its products, which included Sunlight Soap and Lux, were sold around the world.
+In the space of only a few years his company Lever Brothers grew to become a household name and its products, including Sunlight Soap and Lux, were sold worldwide.
 The title ‘Lord Leverhulme’ was conferred upon Lever in 1917 (‘Hulme’ being the maiden name of his wife, Elizabeth, who had died four years previously).

 The Leverhulme Trust was established in 1925 with a bequest from the will of Lord Leverhulme in the form of shares in his company, Lever Brothers (which in 1930 merged with Margarine Unie to form Unilever).
 The Trust continues to own Unilever stock, and, as per the terms of Lever’s will, its Board is largely drawn from Unilever past and current executives.

 Lord Leverhulme was well known for both his philanthropy and his progressive work practices at his Port Sunlight operations in Merseyside.
 However, those progressive values did not extend evenly to all of the Lever Brothers’ operations: Unilever is funding independent research to investigate Lever and his business operations in the Democratic Republic of Congo (DRC) and the Solomon Islands at the beginning of the twentieth century, where there is evidence of the illegal use of forced labour and other mistreatments.
 Recognising the legacy we share with Unilever, the Leverhulme Trust is engaging fully with the research and the findings emerging from it.